yaqwsx/KiKit/README.md

 ## Why Should I Use It?

-Everything KiKit does can also be done via Pcbnew in KiCAD.
+Everything KiKit does, can also be done via Pcbnew in KiCAD.
 However, you have to do it manually.
-One of the common scenarios is creation of panels.
+One of the common scenarios is the creation of panels.
 Most of the tutorials on the internet guide you to use the "append board" functionality of Pcbnew.
-However, this approach is labour-intensive, error-prone and whenever you change the board, you have to do it again.
+However, this approach is labour-intensive, error-prone and whenever, you change the board, you have to do it again.

 With KiKit you just call a CLI command if you have a simple layout (e.g., a grid) or write few Python instructions like "place board here", "add bridge